 * Important details

-Processing time: 10 to 30 days (depending on the fee — see above) from the date of submission of the application and all necessary documents.
+Processing time: 10 to 30 days (see above) from the date of submission of the application and all required documents.
 The Employment Agency may request clarifications or additional documents within the first 10 days.

 Validity period: According to the general rules, a work permit is initially issued for a period of 6 months to 1 year (starting from the date of issuance of a D1 visa or residence permit).
 During the first five years, it can be renewed annually for another year, and then for 1-5 years.
 For specialists working in the IT sector, the initial permit is issued for a period of up to 3 years and is subsequently renewed in the same way.